justinmgarrigus/JGPLv2/README.md

     Where the bounds of (parameters) and (code) overlap.
 4.)
 Replace triangle braces with parenthesis in parameter definitions.
     Parenthesis are the only reserved character.

+=== Syntax analysis ===

+- A program consists of a collection of blocks.
+For simplicity sake, two blocks (mentioned before) are predefined, with others capable of being defined by the user: DEF [params] START [statements] END, and MAIN [statements] DONE.